Local marketing agreement: Nexstar acquisition of Tribune

 Nexstar Media Group acquired Tribune Media in 2019; to meet ownership limits, it divested 21 stations to the E. W. Scripps Company, Tegna Inc., and Circle City Broadcasting.
 The divested stations included Tribune's New York City flagship WPIX; the station was sold to Scripps, but with a $75 million option for Nexstar to buy it back between March 31, 2020 and December 31, 2021.
 Nexstar transferred this option to Mission Broadcasting, who subsequently exercised it in August 2020 (the following month, Scripps announced its intent to acquire Ion Media, including its New York station WPXN-TV).
 In October 2022, Nexstar would acquire a majority ownership in that station's network affiliation, The CW.

 In March 2024, the FCC fined Nexstar and Mission $1.2 million and $612,395 respectively, and ordered Mission to sell WPIX within twelve months; the FCC found that Mission's agreements with Nexstar to operate WPIX amounted to an "unauthorized transfer of control" of the station, thus exceeding the FCC's 39% market share limit for broadcasters.
-Nexstar must either divest other stations so it can legally own WPIX, or Mission must sell the station to a third-party.
+Nexstar had to either divest other stations so it could legally own WPIX, or Mission would have to sell the station to a third-party.
 Mission Broadcasting also scrapped its planned acquisition of Detroit's MyNetworkTV station WADL (which briefly became Detroit's new CW affiliate in September 2023 after CBS News and Stations dropped long-time affiliate WKBD) after the FCC imposed conditions on Nexstar's involvement in the station.
 WADL had dropped The CW in late-October following demands that it be compensated for its "transitional" carriage of the network while the acquisition pended; independent station WMYD would carry the network for the remainder of the television season, before ultimately returning to WKBD.